tvooo/thesis/Ideation.md

   ~ Similarly suggested by \citeasnoun{crockford}, the source code can be coloured depending on its scope level.
 Crockford’s variation is meant to replace syntax highlighting; one could instead complement syntax highlighting by colouring the background (as Theseus does, see section \fullref{similar}), rather than the text—for example in different shades of grey.

 Inspect Scope
-  ~ Comparable to the Developer Tools *Inspect Element* function, the user can right-click into the source code and choose „Inspect Scope“, which opens a panel that shows global variables, current local variables as well as the value of `this` (the latter would be possible in a debugging environment, as `this` is only available at run-time).
+  ~ Comparable to the Developer Tools *Inspect Element* function, the user can right-click into the source code and choose “Inspect Scope”, which opens a panel that shows global variables, current local variables as well as the value of `this` (the latter would be possible in a debugging environment, as `this` is only available at run-time).

 Gutter Scope
   ~ Any new scope created in the source code is indicated in the gutter.
 Comparable to how Sublime Linter indicates errors (by placing a coloured dot or square in the gutter), the boundaries of the scope (i.e. its first and last line) are denoted by a coloured dot.
 For every scope level, the colour of the dot is different, so that the user can easily see how deeply nested the scope is at any given point.

 Quick Inspect
   ~ Similar to the *Quick Edit* feature of Brackets, the value of `this` can be inspected inline.
-By right-clicking on any point in the source code and choosing the context menu point „Quick Inspect“, an area slides out inline (between two lines of source code), showing the value of `this` and available scope variables.
+By right-clicking on any point in the source code and choosing the context menu point “Quick Inspect”, an area slides out inline (between two lines of source code), showing the value of `this` and available scope variables.
 As with the **Inspect Scope** concept, this would require to run in a debugging context to have access to `this`.

 \begin{figure}[htbp]
 \centering